 PCH Treatment Center does not accept insurance.

-PCH Treatment Center can refer a Client and their family to an outside billing company that can offer insurance preauthorization and sometimes can estimate whether the insurance company will offer reimbursement.
-PCH Treatment Center does not contract directly with insurance companies nor do we accept assignment of benefits.
+PCH Treatment Center can refer a client and his or her family to an outside billing company that offers insurance preauthorization and sometimes can estimate whether the insurance company will offer reimbursement.
+We do not contract directly with insurance companies nor do we accept assignment of benefits.

 PCH Treatment Center is not in network for any providers or on any insurance panels.
-Upon request we will prepare a superbill for our Clients after they are discharged, so that they may attempt to gain reimbursement (when benefits are available).
+Upon request, we will prepare a superbill for our clients after they are discharged, so that they may attempt to gain reimbursement (when benefits are available).
 In general, insurance plans, if they do reimburse for services, may cover all or part of the following: psychiatry sessions, group and individual therapy sessions and neurofeedback.
 Rarely, carriers will cover other services.
-However, in our experience, they do not reimburse for food, lodging, or other activities and services.
+In our experience, they do not reimburse for food, lodging, or other activities and services.